Architecture Studio 3 PG (7894.7)

 Required IT skills

-Students are expected to have advanced IT skills to participate in weekly studios, to source reference material, and to prepare design and final presentation drawings, the base model, and process and final presentation physical models.
+Students are expected to have advanced IT skills to participate in weekly studios, to source reference material, and to prepare design progress and final presentation drawings at a quality commensurate with masters of architecture study, as well as make relevent base, interim and final presentation physical models.

-Materials and equipment needed to prepare process and presentation drawings, base models, and submission drawings, physical models and other required submission materials.
+Students are to ensure they have access to the appropriate materials and equipment needed to prepare architectural drawings, physical models and other required submission items.

 Work placement, internships or practicums

 Additional information, including assignment and submission requirements may be provided in separate handouts or advised via Canvas.
 Reading and complying with this information and instruction is a requirement for students enrolled in this unit.